SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 ## Roadmap

 In progress:
-1. 2D atlas renderer and converter
+1. Tower defence demo map
 2. Agent individual navigation
+3. 2D atlas renderer and utility widget
+4. TurboSequence renderer and utility widget
-3. More trace shapes
+6. More trace shapes
-4. Network replication
-5. Agent Formation
+7. Agent Formation
+8. Network replication
+9. RTS demo map

 ## Leave a star if you find this project useful ;)